Curtis Teets · 30-year Columbus restoration veteran.

 Checkbox

-Crawl Space Mold Remediation Service Area — All of Franklin County
+Crawl Space Mold Removal — Serving All of Franklin County

-iDry Columbus responds to crawl space mold calls across all of Franklin County and surrounding areas.
-Same-day response available throughout the Columbus metro.
-Thirty years of crawl space mold remediation across every Columbus neighborhood — we know the construction eras, the drainage issues, and the mold species common to your area.
+Same-day crawl space mold removal response across all of Franklin County and surrounding areas.
+Thirty years of local experience across every Columbus neighborhood — the construction eras, the drainage patterns, and the mold species common to your area are already familiar before the inspection starts.